amfazlani/book-finder/README.md

 # README

-BookFinder is an app that integrates with the Library of Congress API ( https://www.loc.gov/apis/ )
+Athenaeum is an app that integrates with the Library of Congress API ( https://www.loc.gov/apis/ )

 Things you may want to cover: